transarr/.github/CONTRIBUTING.md

-# Guía de Contribución
+# Contributing Guide
-Gracias por tu interés en contribuir a los proyectos de Transarr.
+Thank you for your interest in contributing to Transarr projects.

-## ¿Cómo contribuir?
+## How to contribute

-1. Haz un fork del repositorio.
+1. Fork the repository.
-2. Crea una rama descriptiva (`feature/nombre`, `fix/bug`, etc).
+2. Create a descriptive branch (`feature/name`, `fix/bug`, etc).
-3. Realiza tus cambios y asegúrate de que pasan los tests.
+3. Make your changes and ensure tests pass.
-4. Abre un Pull Request con una descripción clara.
+4. Open a Pull Request with a clear description.
-5. Espera revisión y feedback.
+5. Wait for review and feedback.

-## Buenas prácticas
+## Best practices
-- Sigue la guía de estilo del proyecto.
+- Follow the project's style guide.
-- Escribe mensajes de commit claros.
+- Write clear commit messages.
-- Añade tests si aplica.
+- Add tests when applicable.
-- Actualiza la documentación si es necesario.
+- Update documentation when necessary.

-¡Toda contribución es bienvenida!
+All contributions are welcome!